pinanek/NT101-CTF1/Readme.md

 ***Description***

 Do you like number 17076?
 Do you like listening to music?
-Format flag: flag{....}
+Format flag: flag{....}.

 [music_2.txt](file/music_2.txt)